 Denver, Co 80202

-After you have chosen a GC, one of our coordinators will review the OB and medical history of the potential GC.
-Once approved, the GC and her partner will have a consultation with the physician.
+After you have chosen a GC, one of our coordinators will review the obstetrical and medical history of the potential GC.
+Once approved, the GC and her partner will have a consultation with a Conceptions provider.